bharratgehlot/HR-List/readme.md

-## Will work on Adding new database after some time
+## HR List - On on HR List to find new opportunities

-Project Status: Halted
+Project Status: Running